Serving Metro Atlanta | Fully Insured | Free Inspections 855-552-7295

 What does the repair process look like?

 It depends on the issue.
-Settlement is usually handled with piers that transfer load to stable soil.
-Failing support framing gets reinforced or replaced.
-Sagging floors get framing repairs and adjustable supports.
+Cracking walls get sealed with injection or reinforced with carbon-fiber straps.
+Failing or sagging floor framing gets new structural support, drop girders and adjustable steel columns that carry the load and bring the floor back toward level.
+Rotted joists or band joist get repaired or rebuilt.
 Moisture-driven instability gets paired with drainage corrections so the same problem doesn't come back.
 We walk you through the whole plan before we begin.

 Why are foundation problems so common in Atlanta?